RegioJet to quit Polish domestic market after eight months

 OUIGO Train Classique reaches Bordeaux with new low-cost route

-It appears from the Ouigo journey planner that the Ouigo Train Classique service will begin running on Friday April 17 and will operate on Fridays, Saturdays and Sundays, offering two return journeys each weekend with a journey time of around 5 hours 30 minutes.
+OUIGO is expanding its growing network of conventional line services with a new route linking Paris Austerlitz and Bordeaux Saint-Jean.
+The Ouigo Train Classique service will operate on Fridays, Saturdays and Sundays, offering two return journeys each weekend with a journey time of around 5 hours 30 minutes.
 Intermediate stops include Juvisy, Les Aubrais, Saint-Pierre-des-Corps, Futuroscope, Poitiers and Angoulême, providing a broad range of regional connections.
 Around 100,000 passengers are expected to use the route in its first year.

 Tickets start from €10 one-way, with a flat €5 fare for children under 12.
 In keeping with OUIGO’s low-cost model, tickets are released up to 60 days before travel, including availability closer to departure to maintain affordable last-minute options.